stevenstank/mini-message-board/README.md

 * View all messages on the home page
 * Add a new message using a form
 * Open individual message pages
+* Persistent storage with PostgreSQL
+* Input validation for username and message text
 * Server-side rendering using **EJS**
 * Simple **dark UI theme (black with yellow accents)**